 Rule 1.4.1.
-Implementing the Plan: The educator and a school administrator conduct an evaluation of the degree of fidelity with which the IPDP was implemented.
+Implementing the Plan: The educator and a school administrator conduct an evaluation of the degree of fidelity with which the individual professional development plan was implemented.

 Rule 1.4.2.
 Changes in Educator Practice: The educator evaluates the impact of all professional learning on his or her practice through reflection, assessment, collaborative protocols for examining educator practice and work samples, peer visits, and/or professional portfolios.